yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 # Get data

-In this training we will use an multi-omics data from the METABRIC database downloaded through cBioPortal and split to 70% train and 30% test samples.
+In this training we will use a multi-omics dataset from the METABRIC database downloaded through cBioPortal and split to 70% train and 30% test samples.

 The multi-omics data consists of three data types: